beatrizcangas41/Cats-vs-Dogs/README.md

 For this project you will need the following:
   - MATLAB
-  - Download the "Deep Learning Toolbox Model for AlexNet Network" package within MATLAB
+  - "Deep Learning Toolbox Model for AlexNet Network" package within MATLAB
-  - Download the "Deep Learning Toolbox Model for VGG16 Network" package within MATLAB
+  - "Deep Learning Toolbox Model for VGG16 Network" package within MATLAB

 <br>

 The project will account for the following processes:
   01. Download MATLAB.
-  02. Download the "Deep Learning Toolbox Model for AlexNet Network" package within MATLAB
+  02. Download the "Deep Learning Toolbox Model for AlexNet Network" package within MATLAB.
-  03. Download the "Deep Learning Toolbox Model for VGG16 Network" package within MATLAB
+  03. Download the "Deep Learning Toolbox Model for VGG16 Network" package within MATLAB.
   04. Download this project.
   05. Run starter code using the dataset from Kaggle: https://www.kaggle.com/c/dogs-vs-cats/data.
   06. Run "Part 1" of the starter code and ensure that it works as intended.
 Inspect the contents of the variable model.